elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/layout_design.md

 This adds a link for the current user to access their **Edit Player** page and change their account.
 Keep in mind that we still haven't restricted access to pages, so users can technically edit each other's accounts.
-We'll fix this in an upcoming chapter, but for now let's keep moving.
+But we'll fix this issue soon.

 ![Current User Edit Feature](images/layout_design/current_user_edit_feature.png)